Azure/Mission-Critical-Online/README.md

 ## Welcome to Azure Mission-Critical Online Reference Implementation

+> [!IMPORTANT]
+> This repository is no longer actively maintained.
+While it may still contain valuable information, which can be used for reference in mission-critical workloads, we recommend visiting [Microsoft Learn](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-intro) for the most up-to-date resources and guidance.
+>
+> Thank you for your understanding and support.

 Azure Mission-Critical is an open source project that provides a **prescriptive architectural approach to building highly-reliable cloud-native applications on Microsoft Azure for mission-critical workloads**.
 This repository contains a **Fully Functional Production-Ready Mission-Critical Reference Implementation**, intended to provide a solution oriented basis to showcase mission-critical application development on Microsoft Azure, leveraging Azure-native platform capabilities to maximize reliability and operational effectiveness.
 More specifically, the reference implementation consists of:

 - Design and implementation guidance to help readers understand and use the Azure Mission-Critical design methodology in the context of a particular industry scenario.